abuhorainhero/my-travel-guru-react/README.md

 <
 * This application is a traveling application.
 It is helpful for traveling man.
 * Any traveling man can booking using this app where he will be traveling.
+* He can see how many hotels there are in that place through this application.
 />